kosikan20/blog-app/README.md

     npm install
     npm start

-open the terminal go to the backend directory and run *also replace the dotenv files with your file*
+open the terminal go to the backend directory replace the dotenv files with your file and run

     npm install
     npm start